jedyang97/jedyang97.github.io/index.md

 In the past summers, I interned as a Software Development Engineer at Amazon Web Services (AWS).

-My research interests are in Machine Learning and Healthcare Analytics.
+My research interests are in Natural Language Processing, Machine Learning and Healthcare Analytics.

 # Projects